-Cash equivalents consist of primarily of money market instruments with original maturities of three months or less at the date of acquisition.
+Cash equivalents consist primarily of money market instruments with original maturities of three months or less at the date of acquisition.
 Medical Teams maintains bank accounts in several foreign countries to facilitate operations.
-Total cash held in foreign accounts at September 30, 2020 and 2019 is \$1,697,548 and \$2,633,921, respectively.
+Total cash held in foreign accounts at September 30, 2021 and 2020 is \$2,014,406 and \$1,697,548, respectively.